mcgibbon/sympl/docs/timestepping.rst

 :py:class:`~sympl.Monitor` objects *after* calling the :py:class:`~sympl.TimeStepper` and getting ``next_state``.

+.. warning:: :py:class:`~sympl.TimeStepper` objects do not, and should not,
+    update 'time' in the model state.

 Keep in mind that for split-time models, multiple :py:class:`~sympl.TimeStepper` objects might be called in in a single pass of the main loop.
+If each one updated ``state['time']``, the time would be moved forward more than it should.
+For that reason, :py:class:`~sympl.TimeStepper` objects do not update ``state['time']``.

-There are also :py:class:`~sympl.Implicit` objects which evolve the state forward in time without the use of Prognostic objects.
+There are also
+:py:class:`~sympl.Implicit` objects which evolve the state forward in time without the use of Prognostic objects.
+These function exactly the same as a :py:class:`~sympl.TimeStepper` once they are created, but do not accept :py:class:`~sympl.Prognostic` objects when you create them.
+One example might be a component that condenses all supersaturated moisture over some time period.
+:py:class:`~sympl.Implicit` objects are generally used for parameterizations that work by determining the target model state in some way, or involve limiters, and cannot be represented as a :py:class:`~sympl.Prognostic`.

 .. autoclass:: sympl.TimeStepper
     :members: